 Over the past three decades, research has demonstrated that video modeling is an invaluable, evidencebased tool for teaching a variety of skills to children with Down syndrome, autism or other language delays.
 More importantly, scores of studies have shown that once a skill is learned through video modeling, it is maintained over time and generalized across settings.

-is effective for both general & special education needs
+for general & special education needs

-creates long-term learning
+in improving long-term learning skills